Prenuptial & Postnuptial Agreements

 Let Our Attorneys Help You Draft Your Prenup Today

 Protect your future with confidence.
-Call 770-641-8200 or contact Hastings Shadmehry to schedule a consultation with an experienced family law attorney in Alpharetta.
+Call 770-641-8200 or contact Hastings Shadmehry to schedule a consultation with our trusted prenuptial agreement lawyers in Alpharetta.
 We don’t just draft agreements, we build legal armor.

 -

-What is a prenuptial agreement, and why is it important?
+What is a prenuptial agreement, and why would I need one in Georgia?

 -

-Can a prenuptial agreement address child custody or child support?
+Can a prenuptial agreement cover child custody or child support in Georgia?

 -